Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Experiments

-The Delivery instances are seven $10\times 10$ grids with $2$–-$8$ randomly placed boxes.
-The agent's initial position is fixed throughout the experiments.
-Figures~\ref{fig:delivery-3} and~\ref{fig:delivery-8} show the results of executing CoRM and state-of-the-art RM algorithms with Boolean and agenda RMs for solving the Delivery problem with two and eight boxes, respectively.
-CoRM converges fastest, followed by the CRM-based methods.
-Notably, CoRM's performance does not deteriorate after the removal of completed objectives.
-In contrast, as the CRM-based methods simulate experiences only for reachable RM states, fewer experiences are simulated as the agent traverses the RM.
-Convergence is faster for CRM with the agenda RMs than for CRM with the Boolean RMs because more states can be identified as reachable due to the more informative labelling scheme.
-Importantly, the large size of Boolean RMs for the tasks of delivering more than five packages leads to running out of memory.
-We obtained similar results in experiments with different numbers of boxes.
+Our \textbf{Delivery} tasks are seven $10\times 10$ grids with $2$--$8$ randomly placed boxes that are removed upon collection.
+Figures~\ref{fig:delivery-3} and~\ref{fig:delivery-8} show experimental results for two and eight boxes, respectively.
+Although HRM converges fastest for two boxes, it fails to converge for eight boxes.
+QCoRM converges to an optimal policy for two and eight boxes, followed by the CRM methods.
+DiRL converges to a sub-optimal policy for two boxes and fails to converge for eight.
+Notably, QCoRM's performance does not deteriorate after the removal of collected boxes.
+In contrast, the CRM methods simulate experiences only for reachable RM states, so fewer experiences are available as the agent traverses the RM.
+Convergence is faster for CRM with the agenda RMs than with the Boolean RMs because more states can be identified as reachable due to the more informative labelling scheme.
+Boolean RMs for tasks with more than five boxes exceed available memory.